BBC Scotland: Programming

+Current programming

 BBC Scotland continues to produce a high number of local programmes for the Scottish audiences.
 Its flagship news and current affair programmes are Reporting Scotland and Scotland 2016 which provides over an hour of content each weekday.
 Drama in the form of River City.
 With sport on Radio Scotland, along with Sportscene, cover a large number of local sports including football, rugby and bowls.
-BBC Scotland also produces over 20 hours of comedy programmers for radio and television.
-While features and documentaries is BBC Scotland's biggest output, with The Beechgrove Garden, Landward, Sport Monthly, The Adventure Show, The Mountain, BBC Scotland Investigates and many other covering all aspect of Scottish life.
+BBC Scotland also produces over 20 hours of comedy programmers for radio and television, while features and documentaries is BBC Scotland's biggest output, with The Beechgrove Garden, Landward, Sport Monthly, The Adventure Show, The Mountain, BBC Scotland Investigates and many other covering all aspect of Scottish life.
+BBC Scotland output was watched by 40.3% of the Scottish television audience in 2013.

 Output for the British network has included such recent high-profile dramas as Shetland, Hope Springs, Waterloo Road and Single Father.
 BBC Scotland also produces a high number of gamesshows which feature The National Lottery Draws.
 BBC Scotland also produces the Scottish opt-out sections of British-wide programmes such as Sunday Politics and Children in Need.

 Until 2010, a high number of Gaelic programmes were broadcast on BBC One and Two Scotland before transferring over to BBC Alba.
 Its flagship programmes, which both started in 1993, are Dè a-nis? and Eòrpa.
 Eòrpa hit the headlines in May 2008, specially mentioned in the Scottish Broadcasting Commission's report.
 "It was intriguing to note that without fail at every one of our public events, BBC2 Scotland's Eòrpa programme was raised, unsolicited, and by non-Gaelic speakers, as an example of a positive, well-respected programme", commented Blair Jenkins, the Chair of the Scottish Broadcasting Commission.
-It continued to be given a broadcast on BBC Two Scotland as the only Gaelic programme on the channel until 2019.
+It continued to be given a broadcast on BBC Two Scotland as the only Gaelic programme on the channel until 2019 when it moved to BBC Alba.

 Past programming

-Over the years, BBC Scotland made a number of well known and much loved radio and television programmes both for the BBC networks and for transmission in Scotland only.
-In television these were known within the BBC as "opt out" programmes.
+Over the years, BBC Scotland made a number of well known radio and television programmes both for the BBC networks and for transmission in Scotland only.
+In television these were known within the BBC as "opt out" programmes, with BBC Scotland given the responsibility for producing Scotland related programming to reflect Scottish culture and life.